advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-DelegatePermissions.md

 <a name="issue"></a>
 ## The Issue

-You did not set permissions for the application to access the SfB Online APIs in AAD or set permissions incorrectly.
+You did not set permissions for the application to access the SfB Online APIs in Azure AD or set permissions incorrectly.

 When registering your Skype Web SDK app in Azure AD, you need to indicate that your web application requires the user (or administrator, in this case) to consent to the app accessing the SfB Online APIs within the context of the authenticated user.
 You can find more information about the Azure AD consent framework in [Integrating Applications with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-integrating-applications).